rafid-2020331095/research-paper-rag-assessment/README.md

 ```

 2. **Configure environment/**
-create a .env and copy files from .env.example to .env
+create a .env and copy files from .env.example to .env and connect with neondb with your own database string.temporarily my string is there.
 ```bash
 copy .env.example .env   # Windows